-- Sustainability Shareholders are encouraged by the progress we have made in our sustainability strategy, including our joint venture with Archaea Energy (recently acquired by bp) to develop 40 landfill RNG projects and our creation of the Republic Services Polymer Center, the nation's first integrated plastics recycling facility.
-Shareholders also continue to recognize our commitment to greenhouse gas reductions as the only environmental services provider with a goal approved by the Science Based Targets initiative (SBTi).
-Please see our most recent Sustainability Report for more information. - Inclusion and Diversity Shareholders were pleased that we committed to undertake a civil rights assessment.
+- Sustainability Shareholders are encouraged by the progress we have made in our sustainability strategy, including our joint venture with Archaea Energy, a bp company, to develop more than 40 landfill RNG projects and the opening of Republic's Las Vegas Polymer Center, the nation's first integrated plastics recycling facility.
+Shareholders also continue to recognize our commitment to greenhouse gas reductions as the first U.S. environmental services provider with a goal approved by the Science Based Targets initiative (SBTi).
+Please see our most recent Sustainability Report for more information. - Inclusion and Diversity Shareholders appreciated that we voluntarily committed to undertake a civil rights assessment, which is currently in progress.
 Shareholders also expressed appreciation of our programs and publicly disclosed EEO-1 report.
-Please see our most recent EEO-1 and Sustainability Report found under Sustainability within our Investor section of our website. - Executive Compensation Shareholders were pleased that Republic included a sustainability modifier into executive compensation last year.
+Please see our most recent EEO-1 and Sustainability Report found under the Reporting section of Sustainability within our Investor section of our website. - Executive Compensation Shareholders appreciated that Republic incorporated a sustainability modifier into executive compensation last year.
 Shareholders expressed interest in understanding how we assess sustainability performance in terms of executive compensation.
-Please see the Compensation Discussion and Analysis section for more information on this topic. - Environmental Justice Many shareholders expressed an appreciation of our latest environmental justice disclosure which included an analysis of both a one kilometer and five kilometer radius around our facilities, including our recent US Ecology acquisition.
-To further enhance transparency, we also created a map of individual facilities and their socioeconomic data using the EPA's Environmental Justice Screening and Mapping Tool (EJScreen), which can be accessed through the Sustainability section of our website.
+Please see the Compensation Discussion & Analysis section for more information on this topic. - Environmental Justice Many shareholders expressed an appreciation of our environmental justice disclosure, which includes an analysis of both a one-kilometer and five-kilometer radius around our facilities, including our Environmental Solutions facilities.
+To further enhance transparency, we also provide a map of individual facilities and their socioeconomic data using the EPA's Environmental Justice Screening and Mapping Tool (EJScreen), which can be accessed through the Sustainability section of our website.